-Stamford Nursery School (SNS)
+Stamford Nursery & Preschool (SNPS)

-- Badgers: Two year old children - Hedgehogs: Children move the term after their third birthday, based in the Owl - Owls: Children move into the Owl room in the September of the academic year that they have their fourth birthday. - Pre-School (Jan 2024): Children will move into our Pre-School Class, where appropriate, the term they turn four.
+- Nursery Badgers: Two year old children - Preschool: Children move into the Preschool room in the September of the academic year that they have their fourth birthday.

 Early Years Reception

 • Children enter a Reception class in the September of the academic year that they have their fifth birthday.